 Because of the sin of disobedience Adam and Eve committed, that created a divide in the relationship God and man had.
 But still, that didn’t stop Him from speaking.
 Further down in the book, after they had given birth to Cain and Abel; when Cain had murdered his brother in Genesis 4:9, God asked him directly where his brother was.
 He didn’t ask him through a pastor or a prophet.
 He spoke to Cain directly and Cain responded with this popular line—“I don’t know.
 Am I my brother’s keeper?”

 God continues speaking…

-More time passed and God continued talking (yes!
-He loves to speak).
+More time passed and God continued talking.
 He spoke to Moses when he first encountered His presence at the burning bush (Exodus 3:4) and on many other occasions.
 Exodus 19:19 says—“And when the blast of the trumpet sounded long and became louder and louder, Moses spoke, and God answered him by voice.”
 In fact, the bible says—God spoke to Moses face to face as one does to his friend (Exodus 33:11).

 Now during the time of Moses, because the children of Israel were stubborn, they became fearful of God and asked that Moses interfaced with God on their behalf.

 “Now all the people witnessed the thunderings, the lightning flashes, the sound of the trumpet, and the mountain smoking; and when the people saw it, they trembled and stood afar off.
 Then they said to Moses; “you speak with us, and we will hear; but let not God speak with us, lest we die.””